-MPR is led by a new generation of principal officers, who epitomize our founding partners' values and passion for excellence: Robert N. Coward, Paul S. Damerell, and Alex Zarechnak.
+MPR is led by a new generation of principal officers, who epitomize our founding partners' values and passion for excellence: Robert N. Coward and Paul S. Damerell.

 Bob Coward is a Principal Officer of MPR, a position he was promoted to in January 2009.
 Since joining MPR in 1983, Coward has worked on a wide range of challenging technical and management issues for a variety of clients.
 Previously, he was responsible for leading all of MPR's services to the nuclear power business sector, and he has worked on over 100 electric generating plants world wide.
 His specific expertise includes work in the areas of project management, safety analysis, and design and development of new nuclear power plants.
 Coward has been an industry leader in the design, licensing and development of new nuclear power plants, with leadership roles on the EPRI Advanced Light Water Reactor Program; the DOE NP2010 Program, as well as the STP 3&4 project to construct two ABWRs at the STP site in Texas.
 He also provided the project management and technical leadership to modify the Davis-Besse HPI pumps for operation with debris laden water following a loss of coolant accident, the first PWR project to address plant operation with debris laden water in the containment emergency sump.
 Coward regularly serves on "blue ribbon panels" in support of clients and industry groups addressing important design, regulatory, and operational challenges regarding advanced reactor systems, extended power uprates, safety system performance, significant event evaluations, and new plant projects.
 He has a BS degree in Mechanical Engineering with honors from Duke University, is a registered Professional Engineer, and a member of the American Nuclear Society.